Vineet-Dhaimodker/dbms-website/README.md

 # Flight Ticket Booking System
-Enable users to enter the source and destination boarding points and book flight tickets
+Enables users to enter the source and destination boarding points and book flight tickets